Grid-Shift/cfd-website/source/blog/2018-04-06-episode-5-how-to-create-responsive-images.html.md

 ---
 meta_title: Learn how to use the picture element for Responsive images
-title: 'Episode 5: How to Create Responsive Images'
+title: 'How to create Responsive Images'
 summary: >-
   Learn how to use HTML's `picture` element and `srcset` to provide art-direction and handle different display resolutions for Responsive images.